 If you love hiking and cities and don’t want to choose between the two, you don’t have to in Seoul because the city is surrounded by its ancient city wall that connect four mountains.
 I didn’t get a chance to do this because of my fibromyalgia, but my husband did it and got spectacular views of the city.

 All in all, the entire hike is 18.6km (11.5 miles) but the wall is split into four courses so you can pick and choose the amount of time and energy you want to spend hiking!

 Enjoy the Beaches at Udo Island

-Udo Island is a tiny island of Jeju Island with a variety of gorgeous beaches and fun activities.
+Udo Island is a tiny island of Jeju Island with a variety of gorgeous beaches and fun activities and is one the best beachy places to visit in South Korea.
 There’s a bus route that goes around the whole island, but these get packed with tourists!
 My best suggestion is to rent a bike and bike towards the center of the island to get off the beaten path at Udo Island.

 Nonetheless, don’t skip out on Popcorn Beach, which is named after the peculiar shaped sand/rocks on the beach.
 Even though they are like little pebbles, the beach is not painful to walk on because the rocks are so smooth!

 Looking for something more active?
 Check out the Ollie Trails of Jeju Island.